Subscribe to the Podcast: Apple Podcast | Google Podcast | Spotify

 TOPIC: Growing, Harvesting, and Creating with Everlasting Flowers

 Today I’m visiting with Bex Partridge, owner of Botanical Tales in Farnham, UK.
 Bex is a floral artist and published author specializing in everlasting flowers.
 I’m thrilled that she agreed to walk us through her process of growing, cutting, and drying flowers.
 And she’s sharing tips on designing with everlasting flowers.
-Be sure to check out the end of the show notes to learn how you can enter to win a copy of her new book Everlastings: How to Grow, Harvest and Create with Dried Flowers.
+Be sure to check out her books Everlastings: How to Grow, Harvest and Create with Dried Flowers and Flowers Forever.
 I’m hoping our conversation will open new avenues of creativity and maybe even a new income stream for some of you!

 Methods for Drying Flowers: